Joselito Altarejos: Career

-In 2016, Altarejos won the Best Screenplay award for his film T.P.O. (also known as Temporary Protection Order) which was about domestic violence and an entry to the Sinag Maynila Independent Film Festival headed by Brillante Mendoza.
-The film also won Best Sound ath the said festival.

 In 2017, Altarejos released Tale of the Lost Boys, his first international feature, shot and produced in Taiwan.
 It is a story of friendship between a straight Filipino man and a gay Taiwanese aborigine who both have issues regarding their identities.
 It has been screened at several international festivals, including Rainbow Reel Tokyo, New York Lesbian, Gay, Bisexual, & Transgender Film Festival (NewFest), Taiwan International Queer Film Festival among others.
-It won Best Film at Romanian Gay Film Nights (Serile Filmului International Film Festival).
 In 2018, Altarejos made a comeback to Sinag Maynila International Film Festival in the Philippines with the film.
-The film won Best Film, Best Screenplay, Best Editing and Box Office Award.

 Altarejos has also worked for television doing series and anthologies for Philippines top networks GMA and TV5.
 Using the names Jay Altarejos and Jay Altajeros (keeping the name Joselito Altarejos to his big screen features), he has directed a number of television series, notably the youth-oriented POSH and the long-running 98-episode TV series Legacy on the GMA Network.

 The Revolution Knows No Gender (Walang Kasarian Ang Digmang Bayan), directed and written by Altarejos, was set to release at an independent film festival in Manila in February 2020.
 The film was disqualified for deviating from a previously approved script and removed from the festival.
 Altarejos alleged that the decision to not screen his film was politically motivated censorship.